Retatrutide Headaches: Frequency and Solutions

 Treatment Support

-Trimi offers compounded semaglutide ($99/month) and compounded tirzepatide ($125/month) with medical monitoring to prevent and manage dizziness.
+Trimi offers compounded semaglutide ($99/month) and compounded tirzepatide ($125/month) with provider support for managing all side effects.
 Get started with Trimi.

 Frequently Asked Questions